Rebels cap off successful ITA Kick-Off Weekend by upsetting SEC's Bulldogs.

 YEAR SCHOOL RECORD PCT.
 MW FINISH MW TOUR.
 2018 UNLV 16-6 .727 5-0 1st 2-1/2nd 2017 UNLV 18-8 .692 5-1 T1st 2-1/2nd 2016* UNLV 24-2 .923 5-1 T2nd 3-0/1st 2015 UNLV 7-17 .292 1-4 N/A 0-1/T9th 2014 UNLV 11-11 .500 2-3 N/A 1-1/T3rd 2013# UNLV 20-8 .714 6-2 T2nd 3-0/1st 2012 UNLV 16-9 .640 5-2 T2nd 1-1/T3rd 2011# UNLV 20-6 .769 8-0 1st 1-1/T3rd 2010 UNLV 22-5 .815 7-1 2nd 1-1/T3rd 2009 UNLV 20-8 .714 8-0 1st 2-1/2nd 2008 UNLV 17-9 .654 6-2 T2nd 3-0/1st 2007 UNLV 19-8 .704 6-2 T3rd 2-1/2nd 2006 UNLV 14-7 .667 6-2 T2nd 1-1/T3rd 2005 UNLV 14-9 .609 5-2 3rd 2-1/2nd 2004 UNLV 16-7 .696 5-2 3rd 1-1/3rd 2003 UNLV 16-6 .727 6-1 1st 1-1/3rd 2002*# UNLV 20-4 .833 6-1 2nd 3-0/1st 2001 UNLV 11-12 .478 5-2 3rd 2-1/5th 2000* UNLV 15-9 .625 NA NA 3-0/1st CAREER 19 YRS 316-151 .677 97-27 34-14 *MW Coach of the Year #ITA Regional Coach of the Year

-The third-longest tenured leader of a UNLV sport, Kevin Cory is the winningest coach in both Lady Rebel and Mountain West women's tennis history.
+The second-longest tenured leader of a UNLV sport, Kevin Cory is the winningest coach in both Lady Rebel and Mountain West women's tennis history.

-A three-time ITA Regional Coach of the Year, two-time conference Coach of the Year and 2011 USTPA Intermountain College Coach of the Year, Cory's strong leadership of Lady Rebel Tennis is evident on an annual basis.
+A three-time ITA Regional Coach of the Year, three-time conference Coach of the Year and 2011 USTPA Intermountain College Coach of the Year, Cory's strong leadership of Lady Rebel Tennis is evident on an annual basis.